cyberark/terraform-provider-conjur/README.md

   account = "myorg"

-  login = "terraform-user"
+  login = "admin"
   api_key = var.conjur_api_key
 }
 ```

-_Note as well that `login`/`api_key` settings are only used when both are present in
-the attributes otherwise the provider will fall back to using environment variables
-for those two values_
+**Notes on precedence of configuration variable setting:**

+- If both the environment variable **and** `.tf` configuration are present for a
+  configuration setting, the `.tf` configuration takes precedence and the environment
+  variable will be ignored.
+- If the `.tf` configuration does not include **both** `login` and `api_key`, then
+  environment variables will be used for these values instead.

 ### Fetch secrets